N-drivenTardis/hello-world/README.md

 # hello-world
-totally rookie\t
+totally rookie.

-use Matlab to learn neural networks now\t
+use Matlab to learn neural networks now.

 I hope I could have time in the coming summer holiday to study Python!